metio/terraform-provider-k8s/docs/data-sources/tempo_grafana_com_tempo_monolithic_v1alpha1_manifest.md

 Optional:

+- `authentication` (Attributes) Authentication defines the options for the oauth proxy used to protect jaeger UI (see [below for nested schema](#nestedatt--spec--jaegerui--authentication))
 - `ingress` (Attributes) Ingress defines the Ingress configuration for the Jaeger UI. (see [below for nested schema](#nestedatt--spec--jaegerui--ingress))
 - `resources` (Attributes) Resources defines the compute resource requirements of the Jaeger UI container. (see [below for nested schema](#nestedatt--spec--jaegerui--resources))
 - `route` (Attributes) Route defines the OpenShift route configuration for the Jaeger UI. (see [below for nested schema](#nestedatt--spec--jaegerui--route))

+<a id="nestedatt--spec--jaegerui--authentication"></a>
+### Nested Schema for `spec.jaegerui.authentication`

+Optional:

+- `enabled` (Boolean) Defines if the authentication will be enabled for jaeger UI.
+- `resources` (Attributes) Resources defines the compute resource requirements of the OAuth Proxy container.
+The OAuth Proxy performs authentication and authorization of incoming requests to Jaeger UI when multi-tenancy is disabled. (see [below for nested schema](#nestedatt--spec--jaegerui--authentication--resources))
+- `sar` (String) SAR defines the SAR to be used in the oauth-proxy default is '{'namespace': '<tempo_stack_namespace>', 'resource': 'pods', 'verb': 'get'}

+<a id="nestedatt--spec--jaegerui--authentication--resources"></a>
+### Nested Schema for `spec.jaegerui.authentication.resources`

+Optional:

+- `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims, that are used by this container.
+This is an alpha field and requires enabling the DynamicResourceAllocation feature gate.
+This field is immutable.
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--jaegerui--authentication--sar--claims))
+- `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
+- `requests` (Map of String) Requests describes the minimum amount of compute resources required.
+If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
+Requests cannot exceed Limits.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

+<a id="nestedatt--spec--jaegerui--authentication--sar--claims"></a>
+### Nested Schema for `spec.jaegerui.authentication.sar.claims`

+Required:

+- `name` (String) Name must match the name of one entry in pod.spec.resourceClaims of the Pod where this field is used.
+It makes that resource available inside a container.

 <a id="nestedatt--spec--jaegerui--ingress"></a>
 ### Nested Schema for `spec.jaegerui.ingress`